Biosimilars (Available for infliximab, rituximab, etanercept and adalimumab)

 Which Biosimilars Are Available in Australia?

 For a full list of biosimilars currently available, see the Australian Government Department of Health web page Which biosimilar medicines are available in Australia?

 ‘A’ Flagging of Biosimilars

-As a result, when you take your prescription to the pharmacy, you could be given either the original biologic OR the biosimilar equivalent without you or your doctor being told UNLESS your prescribing doctor has ticked the ‘Brand Substitution not permitted’ box at the top of the prescription.
-If your doctor has ticked this box, your pharmacist must dispense the brand you have specified (either the biologic or the biosimilar).
+As a result, when you take your prescription to the pharmacy, you could be given either the reference biologic or the biosimilar equivalent without you or your doctor being told unless your prescribing doctor has ticked the ‘Brand Substitution not permitted’ box at the top of the prescription.
+If your doctor has ticked this box, your pharmacist must dispense the brand specified on your prescription (either the biologic or the biosimilar).